hogsmill/assessment/README.md

 ## Running the node.js server for socket.io

 ```
-Navigate to coin-game/coin-game/src
-Then run 'node server.js'
+node src/server.js
+```
 This is will listen on localhost:3003
-```

 "# assessment"